Org mode syntax

 as utilizing :he virtualedit

-.
-Export happens calling emacs export via
+Export happens calling emacs export via ditaa.
+Here’s a flowchart from xkcd:

 +-------+ | Start | +---+---+ | v +-------------------+ | | | | | Do you |Yes +------+Yes | understand +------------------------------------------>| Good +-------------+ | flow charts? | +------+ | | {c} | ^ | | | | v +----------------+ +-------------------+ | +------------+ | | | No | | | 6 drinks | Hey, I should | | | | Let's go +---------->| try installing | | | | drink. | | FreeBSD! | v | | | | | +-------------------+ +-------------------+ | +------------+ +----------------+ | | | | | ^ | | | | | | | Okay. |Yes | ...And you can |Yes | | | You see the +------------------->+ see the ones +------+ | | line labeled | | labeled "no"? | +-----+------+ | "yes"? {c} | | {c} | | Screw it. | | | | | +------------+ +-------------------+ +---------+---------+ ^ | No |No | | v | | +-------------------+ | v | | +------+-------+ +-------------------+ | | | | | | | But you |Yes | (That wasn't | | | +-------+ | just followed +--------------->+ a question). | | But you |Yes | | | them twice! | | | | see the ones +------>| Wait, | | {c} | +--------------+ | labeled | | What? | | | ^ | "no"? | | | +---------+---------+ | | {c} | +-------+ |No | +---------+---------+ +---------------------------------+ |No +--------+ v | | +---------+ | I hate | | Listen. |------->| you. | +---------+ | | +--------+